luigitarallo/3-project-essentials-practice/README.md

-# Investment Calulator - React Course by Maximilian Schwarzmüller
+# Investment Calculator - React Course by Maximilian Schwarzmüller

 This is the third project built with React, developed while following the Udemy course React - The Complete Guide 2024 (incl.
 Next.js, Redux), taught by Maximilian Schwarzmüller.